-Touch one of the SENSOR pads and then touch the Start pad.
+1. Touch one of the SENSOR pads.

-NOTE: The oven should not be operated on SENSOR immediately after plugging in the unit.
+NOTE: The oven should not be operated on sensor immediately after plugging in the unit.
 Wait two minutes before cooking on SENSOR.

-- 2. The coil of shut-off relay (RY-1) is energized, the turntable motor, oven lamp and cooling fan motor are turned on, but the power transformer is not turned on. - 3.
-After about 16 seconds, the cook relay (RY-2) is energized.
+- 2. The coil of shut-off relay (RY-1) is energized, the turntable motor are turned on, but the power transformer is not turned on. - After about 16 seconds, the cook relay (RY-2) is energized.
 The power transformer is turned on, microwave energy is produced and first stage is started.
 The 16 seconds is the cooling time required to remove any vapor from the oven cavity and sensor.